 Teaching excellence in UK higher education (HE) has increased in importance and interest over the last few years, in response to the introduction of the Teaching Excellence Framework (TEF) in England, the HE Bill, ongoing tuition fee and funding model debates and the continuing marketisation of HE.
 HE organisations have also been looking further afield to learn from the global HE sector both through best practice and global partnerships.

-The HEA’s 2018 Annual Conference will position the spotlight firmly on teaching in a global context, in particular how we can learn from global communities to ensure the best student experience for all and the ongoing development and professionalisation of the HE teaching community.
+The Advance HE Teaching & Learning Conference 2018 will position the spotlight firmly on teaching in a global context, in particular how we can learn from global communities to ensure the best student experience for all and the ongoing development and professionalisation of the HE teaching community.